Thinking about renting a car in Europe for a holiday? But which car hire company to choose & what to be aware of when renting a car?

 Even if you plan one day trip during your 7 days holiday they will still charge you for 7 days!
 This obviously is a scam so don’t let them do this.

-A work around could be to rent you car for 5-6 days, return it and the rent another car with the border fee for 1-2 days only 😉 It’s a bit more time consuming but you can save a lot of your bucks!
+A workaround could be to rent your car for 5-6 days, return it and then rent another car with the border fee for 1-2 days only 😉 It’s a bit more time-consuming but you can save a lot of your bucks!